certego/PcapMonkey/README.md

 ```
 `sudo` may be needed if you are running docker as root since the logs file are written by zeek and suricata containers.

 If you have analyzed the same pcap dozen of times (to test out suricata rules) it could be useful to delete old data from elasticsearch.
-To do so you can open Kibana web interface and follow this path:
+To do so you can open the Kibana web interface and follow this path:
 ```
 Management -> Index Management -> select `panoptikon_original_ts` -> click "manage index" -> delete index
 ```

 # Advanced Usage

-## Light weight usage: ditching elasticsearch (the hacker way)
+## Lightweight usage: ditching elasticsearch (the hacker way)
-If you prefer using the command line you can find suricata and zeek logs in `./logs` directory.
+If you prefer using the command line you can find suricata and zeek logs in the `./logs` directory.

 If you don't want to waste time starting filebeat/elasticsearch/kibana go to `./zeek/site/local.zeek` and comment out the first line (`@load policy/tuning/json-logs.zeek`).
-Then start analyzing a new pcap and enjoy plaintext, tab separated zeek logs. `awk` all the way, baby!
+Then start analyzing a new pcap and enjoy plaintext, tab-separated zeek logs. `awk` all the way, baby!

-Even if you'd like to use directly the log file I suggest to keep them in `.json` format and use `jq` utility to query them.
+Even if you'd like to use directly the log file I suggest keeping them in `.json` format and use `jq` utility to query them.
 You can read a pretty good `jq` primer [here](https://www.gibiansky.com/blog/command-line/jq-primer/index.html)

 ## Import Windows Event logs
 It's possible to import `.evtx` files in elasticsearch on index `windows_events` using the following command:
-First be sure to have elasticsearch up and running:
+First, be sure to have elasticsearch up and running:
 ```
 sudo docker-compose elasticsearch kibana
 ```